 ✦Or simply sleep!✦

-✦ Top Places to Stay in Bora Bora
+✦ Best Resorts To Stay in Bora Bora

-- The Bora Bora Pearl Beach Resort & Spa is less than 15 minutes from the main town of Vaitape and features overwater bungalows.
-Aside from the bungalows, there are three restaurants, a spa, a luxury pool, and mini-golf course.
+The luxury resort Bora Bora Pearl Beach Resort & Spa is less than 15 minutes from the main town of Vaitape and features overwater bungalows.
+Aside from the bungalows, there are three restaurants, a spa, a luxury pool, and a mini-golf course.

-- Le Meridien Bora Bora has an outdoor pool with sun deck, plenty of water sport activities and access to a private beach.
+Le Meridien Bora Bora has an outdoor pool with a sun deck, plenty of water sport activities, and access to a private beach.